-Our next Home Life Transition Program retreat will be held early November 2017.
+Our next Home Life Transition Program retreat will be held November 16-19, 2017.

 The HLTP is a six-month program that combines assessment, counseling, training and spirituality to address the needs of the “whole person” at no-cost to the service member.

 The HLTP is a process for marital health.

 The HLTP begins with an initial questionnaire/survey completed online by each potential participant approximately 30 days prior to the retreat weekend.
 Our counselors and chaplains will use this confidential information to better address the specific needs that participants identify as important.

 Next, couples attend a four-day retreat where they work on seven key areas of focus to build relationship skills.
 They are designed to significantly enhance their communication skills, strengthen trust and enrich their relationships.
 In addition, couples have the opportunity to take advantage of private, confidential counseling and coaching sessions to address specific concerns.

 The HLTP team encourages couples to “dig deep” as the topics can be tough . . . but significantly critical to grow and sustain their relationships!

 At the retreat, we discuss some potentially challenging issues:

 - Communication: Couples examine their behaviors during disagreements, practice active listening skills and learn to clearly state their feelings to avoid misunderstandings.